Getting started¶

 CPMAddPackage("gh:3dbag/geodepot-api@1.0.4")

-Use pip to build the Geodepot API and install the bindings.
+Use pixi or pip to build the Geodepot API and install the bindings.

 git clone https://github.com/3DBAG/geodepot-api.git